 - Annual monitoring and evaluation of the Programme and modules against a number of internal indicators of quality, in accordance with Glyndŵr University's Annual Programme Monitoring procedures (and in addition to those of Bloomsbury Institute). - Data in relation to student continuation and achievement, equality and diversity, and student satisfaction are considered throughout the year.
 The data is analysed in relation to trends, averages and any known competitor performance to ensure that standards are being maintained. - Academic Committee which includes external academic members and student representation. - Quality Assurance and Enhancement Committee which includes external academic members and student representation. - Course Committees which include student representation. - Feedback provided through the Student Staff Consultative Forum. - Other student feedback mechanisms throughout the student journey, from enrolment through to graduation. - Assessment Boards (that are convened by Glyndŵr University) which include external examiners. - Assessment processes including standardisation and moderation. - Processes for the approval and modification of the programme and modules. - Processes for monitoring teaching quality including peer observation, managed observation, and staff induction and training.

-4.8 Programme specifications
+4.8 Programme specifications / module specifications

-All programmes have a distinctive 'Programme Specification' which summarises the main features of the programme, this can be located in the Undergraduate Programme Specification directory or Postgraduate Programme Specification directory.
+All programmes have Programme and Module Specifications which summarise the formal approved information relating to your course., These can be located in the Undergraduate Programme Specification directory or Postgraduate Programme Specification directory.